Last updated: 16 Sep 2022

 When scientists in the late 1970s discovered that humanity was creating a hole in this protective shield, they raised the alarm.
 The hole – caused by ozone-depleting gases (ODSs) used in aerosols and cooling such as refrigerators and air-conditioners – was threatening to increase cases of skin cancer and cataracts, and damage plants, crops, and ecosystems.

-The global response was decisive and World Ozone Day, held each year on 16 September since 1985, celebrates this achievement.
+The global response was decisive and World Ozone Day, held each year on 16 September, celebrates this achievement.
+Adopted by the UN General Assembly in 1994, the International Day for the Preservation of the Ozone Layer, commemorates the date of the signing, in 1987, of the Montreal Protocol on Substances that Deplete the Ozone Layer (resolution 49/114).
 It shows that collective decisions and action, guided by science, are the only way to solve major global crises.
 It reminds us that not only is ozone crucial for life on Earth, but that we must continue to protect the ozone layer for future generations.

 Vienna Convention for the Protection of the Ozone Layer